 In 2017-18 UFAW awarded a £15,000 grant over a three year period to Garden Wildlife Health (GWH), which is a joint project, led by the Institute of Zoology that expands the work of the UFAW initiated Garden Bird Health Initiative.
-The project investigates disease threats to garden wildlife species (specifically, garden birds, mammals, amphibians and reptiles), collecting data on trends and factors associated with specific diseases that will be used to improve management practices to mitigate threats to wildlife health through the provision of best practice advice to the public, scientific communities and government agencies.
+The project investigated disease threats to garden wildlife species (specifically, garden birds, mammals, amphibians and reptiles), collecting data on trends and factors associated with specific diseases that will be used to improve management practices to mitigate threats to wildlife health through the provision of best practice advice to the public, scientific communities and government agencies.
+This funding has now come to an end, but we look forward to working with them in the future, should a suitable project arise.